fjj29/fjj29/README.md

 - 👋 Hi, I’m @fjj29
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning `styled-components` and `nextjs`
-- 💞️ I’m looking to collaborate on nothing :sunglasses:
+- 💞️ I’m looking to collaborate on: nothing :sunglasses:
 - 📫 How to reach me: you cant :sunglasses:

 <!---